Sarah Maddock

 Mrs Sarah Maddock (1860–1955) was an Australian endurance cyclist during the 1890s and early 1900s and the first woman to ride a bicycle from Sydney to Melbourne and later Sydney to Brisbane and back.

 Early life

-Born Sarah Porter on 29 October 1860 near Wolumla, Eden, New South Wales, to James and Mary Porter, Sarah Maddock grew up on her parent's dairy farm and became a competent horsewoman.
+Born Sarah Porter on 29 October 1860 near Wolumla, Eden, New South Wales, to James and Mary Porter, Sarah Maddock grew up on her parents' dairy farm and became a competent horsewoman.
 A childhood accident left her blind in one eye.
 She married her husband Ernest Alfred Maddock on 22 February 1886 at St James' Church, Sydney and by 1890 had a son and three daughters, of whom two survived.
 As was custom at the time she was also known as Mrs E.A.
 Maddock, after her husband.